gp8-stopwatch/receiver-firmware/README.md

 ![Stopwatch attached](doc/02.png)

 Pick a firmware file you want to use.
-The newest firmware can be always [found here TODO!]().
+The newest firmware can be always [found here](https://github.com/gp8-stopwatch/receiver-firmware/releases).

 ![Main DFU window](doc/03.png)